hachai-ux/dropdown-menu-npm-package/README.md

-Call MenuRevealer.clickToggle(button); and pass the element to be clicked to show/hide the next element in the DOM.
+Call (modulename).clickToggle(button); and pass the element to be clicked to show/hide the next element in the DOM.

 This is used to create dropdown menu